 I just found out I’m pregnant and I haven’t been taking folic acid, what should I do?

-Start taking folic acid as soon as you find out you are pregnant and continue taking it until you are 12 weeks pregnant.
+Start taking folic acid as soon as you find out you are pregnant and continue taking it until you are 12 weeks pregnant, ideally for the whole pregnancy.
 If you do have any concerns talk to your doctor.

 Can I get folic acid from food?